rehierl/node-tree-outliner/88-todos.md

 the node level of a sectioning node acts as a rank-like value - which must have precedence over any user-defined rank value -

-the node level of the top-level content nodes can be derived from the definition of the corresponding sectioning node
+the node level of the top-level content nodes can be derived from the definition of the corresponding sectioning node - +1 in case of type-1, +0 in case of type-2

-plot twist: its the parent container, not the node level
+plot twist: its the parent container, not the node level - even better for implementations

 two type-1 sections can't have the same parent container - the subsequent type-1 section is a subsection